 Who Can Apply

-The November 2022 grant cycle is open to all applicants.
-The March 2023 grant cycle will be reserved for Eastman students, alumni, faculty and staff, and the organizations they represent.
+The October 2023 grant cycle is open to all applicants.
+The Feburary 2024 grant cycle will be reserved for Eastman students, alumni, faculty and staff, and the organizations they represent.
 There is no restriction in terms of age or professional level.
 Students are encouraged to apply.
 Previous grantees are eligible to apply and receive awards each year; there is no restriction on the number of consecutive awards a group or individual can receive.
 However, priority will be given to groups and individuals who have not previously received an award from this program.

 Instructions for Applying

-All proposals must be submitted via the form at the bottom of this page by November 20, 2022 at 11:59pm eastern time or March 1, 2023 at 11:59pm eastern time.
-Please note: The Paul R. Judy Center is interested in supporting creative and innovative projects by funding expenses that are directly related to the proposed project.
+All proposals must be submitted via the form at the bottom of this page by October 1, 2023 at 11:59pm eastern time or February 1, 2024 at 11:59pm eastern time.
+Please note: Through the IML, the Paul R. Judy Center is interested in supporting creative and innovative projects by funding expenses that are directly related to the proposed project.
 Funding for capital expenses such as technology purchases are possible but less appealing to the grant committee.
 Funding should always be used for direct project and program expenses.